 The term ‘cloud computing’ is not just about one offer but comprises a wide range of services that aim to meet various IT needs of an organisation.
 Some companies provide customers with a cloud, while others, like Netfira, provide a service model that operates in a cloud.
 The three main service models are Infrastructure-as-a-Service, Platform-as-a-Service and Software-as-a-Service.

 The service involves the provision of data centre infrastructure by a cloud provider.
 The resources are accessed via private or public networks.
 The components of the infrastructure provided include, for example, servers, computing and network capacities, communication devices such as routers or firewalls, storage space and systems for archiving and securing data.

 This can be understood as a link between classic infrastructure services (Infrastructure-as-a-Service, IaaS) and application software from the cloud (Software-as-a-Service, SaaS).
 Cloud providers provide customers with a platform on which they can develop, operate and manage applications without worrying about the necessary infrastructure.

 Customers can access offerings hosted by a service provider over the internet.
 The users access the applications via a browser.
 Companies that use SaaS applications can change the configuration settings and adapt the software to their specific requirements within certain parameters.
 Similar to other cloud services, organisations typically pay a monthly or yearly fee for SaaS applications.
 SaaS providers usually bill applications based on specific usage parameters, such as the number of people using the applications or the number of transactions.
-The Netfira Platform, which automates and digitises all operational procurement and sales processes, is offered as a SaaS solution.
+The Netfira Platform, which automates and digitises all operational procurement and sales processes, is offered as a cloud-based SaaS solution.

 The cloud guarantees efficiency, flexibility, scalability and the highest data security.
 It is, therefore, the ideal technology for purchasing to optimise processes efficiently, flexibly and quickly.